Budgets

 I will then oversee further correspondence that will go to each and every individual ratepayer and will provide you with the detail relevant to your property, so that there are no surprises from the decisions brought down in this year’s budget.

-Council Budget 2024/25 | At a Glance
+2024/25 Budget at a Glance

 Major Budget Considerations